ahmedabdelkarim/Calculator-SwiftUI/README.md

 # Calculator-SwiftUI
-Calculator iOS app built with SwiftUI
+Calculator iOS app built with SwiftUI in Xcode 11.2 and Swift 5.